oVirt/ovirt-site/source/feature/orm.html.md

 The HibernateFacade class provides common actions, like add, remove, update, get and many more.
 Queries will be written using JPAQL.

+#### Writing unit tests

+Unit tests need to implement BaseHibernateDAOTestCase.
+Other than that, unit test should behave the same way.

 ### Benefit to oVirt

 *   Performance issues.
 Things like caching, connection life cycle, etc are provided by many JPA frameworks.
 We expect major performance improvements in oVirt Engine on account of this change.
 For instance, check bugs - <https://bugzilla.redhat.com/show_bug.cgi?id=1058824> or <https://bugzilla.redhat.com/show_bug.cgi?id=1141543>